 On a whim, we decided to ask our friend Johnny what he thought of this package.
 Johnny said it was a good itinerary but the cost was far too much.
-Sure the travel agencies had to make their money somehow but South Africa is not that expensive of a place and it could be done for cheaper.
+Sure the travel agencies had to make their money somehow but South Africa is not cheap but not that expensive of a place and it could be done for cheaper.
 Few conversations later, Johnny offered to help us book our entire South Africa honeymoon for us and became our de-facto travel agent.
 Since he lived and traveled extensively through the region, we trusted he would know what to do for us.

 He made the entire itinerary for us from scratch, following the South Africa itinerary he has written about in the past.
 He walked us through the whole process, going day by day, discussing what we wanted to do and offering his expertise.
 In the end, our itinerary for 13 days/12 nights included the following:

 - Stellenbosch for 2 nights

 - Mauritius for 4 nights

 The best part?
 He was absolutely right about the costs.
 Not only did we stay in nicer, more unique accommodations, but the total cost of the honeymoon was under $11,000.
 A savings of more than $5,000!
 We could have done it for even cheaper but we waited a bit too long and the flights had gone up in price.
 We’ve since recommended him to many of our friends who were in similar straits.
 I think for many people, they assume they need to go through some sort of travel agent because this is their big honeymoon trip.
 But the reality is that the travel agents just follow the same itineraries they give everyone else but up-charge as it is their full time job.
 Johnny has lived and traveled extensively through the continent so he knew exactly what to recommend for the things we wanted to do!